What’s Your Email Brand?

 We are all branding ourselves every day in every way—by how we sound on the phone; by our appearance; by our physical shape; by how we acknowledge people and even by the way we communicate through email.

-Take a few seconds to think of someone who is very friendly in her or her communications with you.
+Take a few seconds to think of someone who is very friendly in his or her communications with you.
 Have you thought of someone?
 What’s your impression of this person?

-Now think of someone who sends one-line emails, who gets to the bottom line quickly and seldom sounds friendly?
+Now think of someone who sends one-line emails, who gets to the bottom line quickly and who seldom sounds friendly.
 How do you view this person?

 If I were to ask you to give me the name of someone who seldom returns your emails, whose name would you give me?
 How do you feel about this person?

-Are you beginning to see how email communications affects how you view people?
+Are you beginning to see how email communications affect how you view people?

 If the people you have communicated with over the last 30 days were to take an online survey to describe your personal email brand, what would the survey results show?
 Think about it.
 It’s important.